iamaparnaojha/studybuddy/README.md

 # 🚀 Studybuddy/FlashLearn

-Studybuddy is an AI-powered learning platform that transforms PDFs and YouTube videos into interactive quizzes, making exam preparation faster and more engaging.
+Studybuddy/FlashLearn is an AI-powered learning platform that transforms PDFs and YouTube videos into interactive quizzes, making exam preparation faster and more engaging.

 **The Problem:**
 Students struggle with last-minute revisions through lengthy PDFs and videos.
 Finding key concepts quickly and testing knowledge in real-time remains a challenge.